AsifZaman777/AsifZaman777/README.md

 👋 Hi there, I'm Asif.
 I am currently working as a Junior IT executive at Lanka Bangla Securities, Bangladesh.

 ## Development experience:
-Mainly I have worked on React JS mainly in MERN stack for a long time approximately 2 years.
-I have developed mobile apps (IOS and android) for multiple startup and web-based solutions as well.
-Currently, I am switching my stack to ASP.Net to push my development capability to the spike.
-As a software engineer at Lanka Bangla, my responsibility is to develop solutions for trading and capital market complex solutions.
+Mainly I have worked on `React JS` mainly in `MERN stack` for a long time approximately 2 years.
+I have developed `mobile apps (IOS and android)` for multiple startup and web-based solutions as well.
+Currently, I am switching my stack to `ASP.Net` to push my development capability to the spike.
+As a software engineer at Lanka Bangla, my responsibility is to develop solutions for `trading and capital market complex solutions`.
 To learn more about me and my research works, please visit https://asifzaman777.github.io/asifzaman/

 <h3 align="center"> Connect with Me at </h3>